bryanjuq/1upHealth_CodeChallenge/README.md

 Note: Ensure to register a new application with the port to be used for the Node server (i.e 1uphealth_react_server), which is 3200 by default.

-  Once you obtain a client id and a client secret, add these to the following config files:
+  Once you obtain a client id and a client secret, add these to the following config files (and the desired system Id):

      1uphealth_react_server/config/config.development.json
      1uphealth_react_client/src/config/config.development.json